ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     ---
     ~~~

+### Deploying metrics-server

+With the metrics-server Kustomize project ready, you can deploy it:

-7. Apply the Kustomize project to finally deploy metrics-server in your cluster:
+1. Apply the Kustomize project to finally deploy metrics-server in your cluster:

     ~~~sh
     $ kubectl apply -k $HOME/k8sprjs/metrics-server/
     ~~~

-8. After a minute or so, check if the metrics-server pod and service are running:
+2. After a minute or so, check if the metrics-server pod and service are running:

     ~~~sh
     $ kubectl get pods,svc -n kube-system | grep metrics